BC Council for Families

-The BC Council for Families is a Canadian nonprofit organisation covering the province of British Columbia (BC).
+The BC Council for Families is a Canadian nonprofit organization covering the province of British Columbia (BC).

 Originally named the BC Council for the Family, the BC Council for Families is a British Columbian non-profit society founded in 1977.
 Emerging from the 1975–1976 BC Conference on the Family, it is the result of religious, community, and provincial government concerns over family issues.

 The council's offices are currently located in Vancouver, British Columbia.

 They work to provide access to information, skills training, parent education, evidence-based research, and effective advocacy.
 The council maintains an active and positive role in local, provincial and national family initiatives.

 Training programs

 Nobody's Perfect Parenting Program

 Since 1989, the BC Council for Families has provided assistance to group facilitators, distributed multi-language course materials, and administered on-going program coordination for Nobody's Perfect throughout British Columbia.
 The program today is provided in most communities province-wide.

 Nobody's Perfect is a free national program first introduced in 1987 and to BC in 1989.
 It currently focuses on providing preventative education for at-risk parents of young children.
 By emphasizing community-based support networks, it aims to enhance parenting techniques and inspire confidence.
 Alongside two trained facilitators, these goals are achieved through the ongoing, voluntary participation of parents in guided group sessions.